paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 **Provisional Approval Requirements Not Demonstrably Met:**

 Provisional approval under the Therapeutic Goods Act 1989 requires enhanced post-market monitoring as a legal condition.
 The TGA's admission that implementation was never systematically tracked and treated as routine "day-to-day processes" means compliance with provisional approval conditions cannot be verified.
-Without documented, trackable enhanced monitoring distinct from routine surveillance, the legal requirements for provisional approval were not demonstrably met during Australia's largest medical intervention in history.
+Without documented, trackable enhanced monitoring distinct from routine surveillance—including audit trails required by international standards (ICH E2E, CIOMS) linking the 148 investigated signals to 57 regulatory actions—the legal requirements for provisional approval were not demonstrably met during Australia's largest medical intervention in history.

 **Key Contradictions:**

 TGA demonstrated capability to classify and organise 2,218+ pages of vaccine safety monitoring documentation for Information Commissioner review (September 2024), while simultaneously claiming identical classification tasks were "too subjective" for citizen FOI access.
-TGA officials testified to Senate Estimates (October 2024) that the plan's key themes "essentially describe our day-to-day processes" rather than separately tracked objectives, with acknowledgment that producing such documents would involve "some difficulty" and a "vast volume of documents."
+TGA officials testified to Senate Estimates (October 2024) that the plan's key themes "essentially describe our day-to-day processes" rather than separately tracked objectives, with acknowledgement that producing such documents would involve "some difficulty" and a "vast volume of documents."
+Despite reporting 148 safety signals investigated and 57 regulatory actions taken, TGA has not published documentation linking specific signals to specific actions or providing the audit trails required by international pharmacovigilance standards.

 **Timeline of Contradictory Positions:**
 - **February 2022:** TGA claims requested documents "don't exist"
 - **March 2022:** TGA acknowledges "ample documentation" exists
 - **2022-2023:** TGA organises extensive documentation for Information Commissioner review
-- **October 2024:** TGA confirms to Senate implementation was never systematically tracked
+- **October 2024:** TGA confirms to Senate implementation was never systematically tracked and characterises 148 signal investigations and 57 actions as "day-to-day processes"
 - **2024-2025:** TGA refuses citizen access citing subjective classification

 **Every possible explanation points to regulatory failure:**

-1. The monitoring wasn't conducted as a structured programme
+1. The monitoring wasn't conducted as a structured programme with audit trails meeting international standards
-2. Records are too disorganised to retrieve
+2. Records are too disorganised to retrieve despite capability to organise 2,218+ pages for Information Commissioner
-3. Documents were never systematically maintained as required
+3. Documents were never systematically maintained as required by international pharmacovigilance standards (ICH E2E, CIOMS)

 ## Methodology